artsmia/artstories.md/art/jade-mountain.md

 ## Spirit of Jade Mountain

-Jade carving offered another outlet for the Chinese love of mountains, which they associate with the tranquillity and harmony of otherworldliness and the longing of the cultivated individual to escape the mundane world to commune with nature.
+Jade carving offered another outlet for the Chinese love of mountains, which they associate with the tranquility and harmony of otherworldliness and the longing of the cultivated individual to escape the mundane world to commune with nature.

 ## Three Dimensional Landscape